ghui9087/copyofproject5/README.md

 </li></p><p><h3>
   Course class:
 </h3><li>
   Has one Unorder_map, one integer for Course Number, One String for Course Information.
-Map will be like map<Student ID(int), Student object>
+Map will be like map/<Student ID(int), Student object>
 </li></p><p>